Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 Pero Dios mirará por su pueblo, y deparará alguno que, si no tan bravo como los pasados andantes caballeros, a lo menos no les será inferior en el ánimo; y Dios me entiende, y no digo más.

-dijo a este punto la sobrina; ¡que me maten si no quiere mi señor volver a ser caballero andante!
+— ¡Ay! —dijo a este punto la sobrina—; ¡que me maten si no quiere mi señor volver a ser caballero andante!

-"Ah! said the niece at this point; 'If my lord does not want to become a knight-errant again, kill me!' "
+— Oh! — said the niece at this point —; I'll be damned if my lord doesn't want to be a knight-errant again!

 A lo que dijo don Quijote:

-"I, a knight-errant, must die.
-Let the Turk come down or go up as he wishes and as powerful as he can; I say again, God understands."
+— I'll die a knight-errant, and the Turk can come or go as he pleases and as powerfully as he can; I say again that God understands me.

 A esta sazón dijo el barbero:

-Suplico a vuestras mercedes que se me licencia para contar un cuento breve que sucedió en Sevilla, que, por venir aquí como de molde, me da gana de contarle.
+— Suplico a vuestras mercedes que se me dé licencia para contar un cuento breve que sucedió en Sevilla, que, por venir aquí como de molde, me da gana de contarle.

 Dio la licencia don Quijote, y el cura y los demás le prestaron atención, y él comenzó desta manera:

-"In the madhouse in Seville, there was a man who had been committed by his relatives due to lack of judgment. —"
+— "In the house of the madmen in Seville, there was a man whom his relatives had put there for lack of judgment."

 Era graduado en cánones por Osuna, pero, aunque lo fuera por Salamanca, según opinión de muchos, no dejara de ser loco.